daniele-occhipinti/php-email-parser/README.txt

 *** PLANCAKE PHP EMAIL PARSER ***

+N.B.: if you deal with non-English languages, we recommend you install the IMAP PHP extension: the Plancake PHP Email Parser will detect it and used it automatically for better results.

 This library allows you to easily parse an email given its content (headers + body).

 Usage example: